EricRohlfs/jetbot_wiki/hardware-setup.md

 1. It should come with 2 USB cables in the package.
 Notice they are not identical, but the Micro USB plug ends are different.
 You put aside the one that has Micro USB plug that has cable goes to the right facing the port (to not block the Ethernet port).
 2. For powering the motor driver board, you want to use the cable with this end of Micro USB plug that has cable goes to the left facing the port/receptacle.
 (Click to enlarge the photo to check the appropriate Micro USB plug cable.)

-⚠️**Attention:** {- Failure to choose the right cable will result in needing to use undesirable shape/side of Micro USB plug for powering Jetson Nano Developer Kit, which would block its Ethernet port. -}
+⚠️**Attention:**  _**Failure to choose the right cable will result in needing to use undesirable shape/side of Micro USB plug for powering Jetson Nano Developer Kit, which would block its Ethernet port. **_

 3. Again, make sure you get the appropriate cable and cut it in 22-23cm (8.5-9 inch) from the Type-A connector side.
 4. Strip the end 2.5cm/1-inch of USB cable rubber.